CSpanias/SecHeaders/headers/x-frame-options/README.md

 # Purpose

 `X-Frame-Options` is an HTTP response header that instructs the browser whether the page is allowed to be framed (inside `<frame>`, `<iframe>`, `<object>`, `<embed>`).
 It’s used primarily to mitigate **clickjacking** — where an attacker embeds your page inside a malicious page and tricks users into clicking hidden buttons or inputs.

-Modern best practice is to prefer the CSP `frame-ancestors` directive because it’s more flexible and replaces `X-Frame-Options` in supporting browsers; however `X-Frame-Options` is still widely supported and still useful as a compatibility measure.
+Modern best practice is to prefer the `Content-Security-Policy`'s `frame-ancestors` directive because it’s more flexible and replaces `X-Frame-Options` in supporting browsers.
+Browsers will prefer `frame-ancestors` when present; `X-Frame-Options` remains useful for older browsers that don't support CSP as a compatibility measure.

 # Values

-> CSP `frame-ancestors` is more expressive (you can list multiple origins and use `'none'`, `'self'`, or specific schemes/hosts).
-Browsers will prefer `frame-ancestors` when present; `X-Frame-Options` remains useful for older browsers that don't support CSP.

 | Values | Description |
 | --- | --- |